chriscdn/memoize-redis/README.md

 # @chriscdn/memoize-redis

-A small TypeScript utility for memoizing asynchronous functions using Redis hashes.
+A small utility for memoizing asynchronous functions using Redis hashes.

 It provides: